 Fast forward twelve years and I fell into real estate, finding it the most efficient way to make money, and had the thrill of riding the real estate boom through the mid 2000s.
 By the time the housing market crashed, I was burned out and feeling like I had sacrificed my creative soul.

 While working through an MFA program, I wrote my Young Adult crossover novel What The Valley Knows.
 And then I rewrote it, and rewrote it, and rewrote it.

 Heather’s Sunday Morning Blog

 Have you stopped by looking for my blog?
 Great!
 Sit down, grab a cup of tea, and browse around.
-Every Sunday, I write a new post and share a little piece of my life.
+The first Sunday of the month I write a new post and share a little piece of my life.
 My two teenage kids take up a lot of space on the page.
 But I also love to write about the joy and… read more

 No sooner had I cleaned up Thanksgiving dinner that it hit me.
 Sure as the sun would rise, Black Friday would dawn and Cyber Monday would follow.
 The holiday shopping could not be delayed any longer.
 Time to face the crowds, the credit cards, and the capitalist...read more